software-mansion/react-native-gesture-handler/docs/component-buttons.md

 ---

 ## Design patterns
-Components listed above were generally not designed to behave and look in the same way on both platforms but rather to be used for handling similar behaviour on iOS and Android taking into consideration their's design concepts.
+Components listed here were not designed to behave and look in the same way on both platforms but rather to be used for handling similar behaviour on iOS and Android taking into consideration their's design concepts.

 If you wish to get specific information about platforms design patters, visit [official Apple docs](https://developer.apple.com/design/human-interface-guidelines/ios/controls) and [Material.io guideline](https://material.io/design/components/buttons.html#text-button), which widely describe how to implement coherent design.

 This library allows to use native components with native feedback in adequate situations.

-Generally it's not advisable to use `BaseButton` anywhere because it's only a basic wrapper for a button to handle event actions.
-However, if you do not wish to implement custom design approach, `RectButton` and `BorderlessButton` seem to be absolutely enough and there's no need to use anything else.
+If you do not wish to implement custom design approach, `RectButton` and `BorderlessButton` seem to be absolutely enough and there's no need to use anything else.
+In all the remaining cases you can always rely on `BaseButton` which is a superclass for the other button classes and can be used as a generic `Touchable` replacement that can be customized to your needs.

-If you wish to prepare list of many components or your action button is important you are to use `RectButton` which has native feedback.
+Below we list some of the common usecases for button components to be used along with the type of button that should be used according to the platform specific design guidelines.

+### Lists and action buttons

+If you have a list with clickable items or have an action button that need to display as a separate UI block (vs being inlined in a text) you should use `RectButton`.
 It changes opacity on click and additionally supports a ripple effect on Android.

 <img src="assets/androidsettings.gif" width="280" />